 - A student who is excluded from further studies in terms of the stipulations of the abovementioned regulations, will be notified in writing by the Dean or Admissions Committee at the end of the relevant semester. - A student who has been excluded from further studies may apply in writing to the Admissions Committee of the Faculty of Natural and Agricultural Sciences for re-admission. - Should the student be re-admitted by the Admissions Committee, strict conditions will be set which the student must comply with in order to proceed with his/her studies. - Should the student not be re-admitted to further studies by the Admissions Committee, he/she will be informed in writing. - Students who are not re-admitted by the Admissions Committee have the right to appeal to the Senior Appeals Committee. - Any decision taken by the Senior Appeals Committee is final.

 Pass with distinction

-A student obtains his or her degree with distinction if all prescribed modules at 300-level (or higher) are passed in one academic year with a weighted average of at least 75%, and obtain at least a subminimum of 65% in each of the relevant modules.
+A student obtains his or her degree with distinction if a weighted average of at least 75% is obtained in the following modules: